yctercero/yctercero.github.io/_posts/2016-09-18-nodejs-broken-down.markdown

 permalink: /:title/
 ---

 Node.js - so what?
-There's a lot of really great **[documentation]** on Node.js, but when I was first circling Node.js, I just wanted to know, at it's most basic, in plain English, what is it. <!--excerpt-->Node.js extends JavaScript's functionality - it allows us developers to do things like read files, write to files, and interact with a database using JavaScript.
+There's a lot of really great **[documentation]** on Node.js, but when I was first circling Node.js, I just wanted to know, at it's most basic, in plain English, what is it? <!--excerpt-->Node.js extends JavaScript's functionality - it allows us developers to do things like read files, write to files, and interact with a database using JavaScript.
 These are all things that prior to Node.js, or rather without it, you would have to do with a server-side language like PHP.
 With Node.js, you are able to write full-stack applications, that is build out both the front and back-end, using JavaScript.

 So what's the official definition of NodeJS?
 On their site they describe it as follows: